hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

 node
 <hr>
 ###Relocate {#kato-command-ref-relocate}
-Move containers, application droplets, or services to a new mount point.
+Move containers, application droplets, or services to a new mount point or filesystem location.

 **relocate** [**-h**] **containers** *\<new\_location\>*

 **relocate** [**-h**] **droplets** *\<new\_location\>*

 **relocate** [**-h**] **services** *\<new\_location\>*

-Move containers, application droplets, or services to a new mount point or filesystem location.

 **-h** **--help** Show help information
 <hr>